status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 === "Manual installation"

-    Open the [Nimbus eth2 releases page](https://github.com/status-im/nimbus-eth2/releases/latest) and copy the link for the file that starts with `nimbus-eth2_Linux_arm64v8`.
+    Open the [Nimbus eth2 releases page](https://github.com/status-im/nimbus-eth2/releases/latest), go to the Assets on the bottom of the page, and copy the link for the file that starts with `nimbus-eth2_Linux_arm64v8`.

     Run this in your home directory to download nimbus-eth2: